t-padma/t-padma.github.io/_posts/2023-06-27-complexes.md

 \sigma \subseteq S \text{ is a simplex iff the vertices in } \sigma \text{ form a clique in }  N_{\epsilon}(S)
 $$

-Despite the computational benefits, a major drawback of the Rips complex is that we do not have Nerve Lemma-like theoretical guarantees.
+Despite the computational benefits, one of the major drawbacks of the Rips complex is that we do not have Nerve Lemma-like theoretical guarantees.
 However, a couple of weaker results can be found in the lecture notes by Prof. Jeff Erickson.[^5]

 ### Delaunay complex

 ### Alpha Complex